-- Bomgar Connection Agents will update automatically after the site upgrades.
+- Bomgar Connection Agents update automatically after the site upgrades.

-- Bomgar Integration Clients will not automatically update after the site upgrades.
-Integration Clients will need to be re-installed manually.
+- Bomgar Integration Clients do not automatically update after the site upgrades.
+Integration Clients must be re-installed manually.
 Integration Client installers are available from the Downloads page of help.bomgar.com.

-- Upon upgrading, it will be necessary to regenerate any installer packages previously created for Bomgar Buttons, Jump Clients, and representative consoles.
-The clients themselves will update as described above.
-However, the installer files for them will invalidate once the appliance which generated them is upgraded.
+- Upon upgrading, it is necessary to regenerate any installer packages previously created for Bomgar Buttons, Jump Clients, and representative consoles.
+The clients themselves update as described above.
+However, the installer files for them invalidate once the appliance which generated them is upgraded.